-Eighty-four percent of sales professionals in architecture, engineering, and construction (AEC) have had to adapt quickly to new ways of selling, according to our State of Sales survey, which shares insights from over 6,000 professionals — including nearly 200 in AEC.
+Eighty-four percent of sales professionals in architecture, engineering, and construction (AEC) have had to adapt quickly to new ways of selling, according to our Trends in Professional Services Report which shares insights from over 6,000 professionals — including nearly 200 in AEC.

 Perhaps in response to this need, the majority (76%) of AEC business development professionals say their digital transformation — meaning the adoption of new technology to improve their business development and other processes — has accelerated since 2019.

-76% of AEC business development professionals say their digital transformation — meaning the adoption of new technology to improve their business development and other processes — has accelerated since 2019.State of Sales survey
+76% of AEC business development professionals say their digital transformation — meaning the adoption of new technology to improve their business development and other processes — has accelerated since 2019.Trends in Professional Services Report

 Anning-Johnson Company, a commercial specialty construction firm, is betting this strategy will help them prepare and adapt to changes in market demands and customer needs for the years ahead.
 They weren’t spared by the pandemic or the overall tumult of 2020, but they leaned hard into a digital transformation that they believe will ultimately propel future growth.